Best Cheap Smartphones For Under £100

 It also has a fairly attractive, albeit plastic design and feels solidly built.
 Plus it’s water resistant so it can take a splash and while it only has 4GB of built in storage there’s also a microSD card slot.
 The 5 megapixel camera is pretty poor and it lacks advanced features like 4G and NFC, but it’s a reliable smartphone with solid performance for under £100.

 Nokia Lumia 630 – For Windows Phone lovers (£89)

-Nokia has a history of releasing surprisingly impressive,affordable phones.
+Nokia has a history of releasing surprisingly impressive, affordable phones.
 Just look at the Lumia 520 for proof.
-The Nokia Lumia 630 is the latest of these and arguably the best.
+The Nokia Lumia 630 is one of the more recent of these and arguably the best.

 It has a 4.5 inch 480 x 854 IPS LCD screen with a pixel density of 218 pixels per inch and ClearBlack technology to deliver enhanced contrast.
 It also has a 1.2GHz quad-core Snapdragon 400 processor and 512MB of RAM, giving it impressively slick performance.